 Clinical trials require ongoing investment and there are several ways to support this amazing work.

 You can make a donation today and contribute to an item on our research wish list, consider a bequest in your will, or establish a lasting legacy fund in your name.
-No matter what size, your philanthropic support with deliver an immediate impact.
+No matter what size, your philanthropic support will deliver an immediate impact.

 To donate now or for more information and further discuss your support, please contact the Barwon Health Foundation.

-- $1000 -$5000: Prospective database for Staph aureus blood stream infections
+- $1000 -$5000: Prospective database for Staph aureus bloodstream infections

 - $5000 –$20000: Develop serology test for Buruli Ulcer exposure.

 - >$20000: Biobank for all prosthetic joint infections in region